Aerial view of St. John's Church in central Stockholm. Photo: L.G.foto (CC BY-SA 4.0)

 History

-The church’s history dates back to 1651, when a wooden chapel was first built on the site.
-After several attempts to construct a stone church, including plans by King Gustav III in the 1770s, the current structure was finally realized in the late 19th century.
+The site’s history dates back to 1651, when a wooden chapel was first built here.
+Several later attempts were made to construct a stone church, including ambitious plans by King Gustav III in the 1770s.
+However, the present church only materialized in the late 19th century.

-In 1883, architect Carl Möller won a competition with his neo-Gothic design, and construction began on September 14 of that year—exactly 100 years after the first attempt.
-The church was consecrated on Pentecost Sunday in 1890 by Archbishop Anton Niklas Sundberg, with King Oscar II in attendance.
+In 1883, architect Carl Möller won a design competition with his striking neo-Gothic proposal.
+Construction began on September 14 of that year—exactly 100 years after the first attempt.
+On Pentecost Sunday in 1890, the church was consecrated by Archbishop Anton Niklas Sundberg in the presence of King Oscar II.

 Architecture and features

-S:t Johannes Church is a striking example of neo-Gothic architecture.
+S:t Johannes Church is a striking example of 19th-century neo-Gothic design, with several distinctive features:

-• The church’s 70-meter-high tower is visible from various parts of Stockholm.
+• A 70-meter-high tower visible across central Stockholm.

-• It houses five church bells, including Sweden’s largest steel bell, weighing 2,400 kg.
+• Five church bells, including Sweden’s largest steel bell at 2,400 kg.

 🌟 Neo-Gothic Grandeur in a Quiet Grove